Travis Moen: Professional

 Moen was drafted in the fifth round, 155th overall in the 2000 NHL Entry Draft by the Calgary Flames, but was never signed to a contract by the Flames and remained in the WHL.
-As a free agent, Moen was signed by the Chicago Blackhawks on October 21, 2002.
+As an unrestricted free agent, Moen was signed by the Chicago Blackhawks in 2002.

 The Blackhawks assigned him to play for their then-American Hockey League (AHL) affiliate, the Norfolk Admirals, for the 2002–03 season.

 Moen managed to make the Blackhawks in 2003–04 and played all 82 games that season.
 The year after, he played for the Admirals due to the 2004–05 NHL lockout.

 Before the 2005–06 season, Moen was traded to the Mighty Ducks of Anaheim in exchange for Mikael Holmqvist on July 30, 2005.
-Moen played 39 games for the Mighty Ducks that season, and appeared in his first Stanley Cup playoff game, also scoring his first playoff goal in a game against the Colorado Avalanche on May 5, 2006.
-Moen was a healthy scratch on and off during the playoffs until the Mighty Ducks were eliminated by the Edmonton Oilers.
+He played 39 games for the Mighty Ducks that season, and appeared in his first Stanley Cup playoff game, also scoring his first playoff goal in a game against the Colorado Avalanche on May 5, 2006.

-In the 2006–07 season, Moen played on the Ducks' third line with Frank J. Selke Trophy candidate Samuel Påhlsson and Rob Niedermayer, the only line that Head Coach Randy Carlyle did not change throughout the course of the season.
-Moen also scored his first multigoal game of his career in a game against the Oilers, where he scored two goals.
+In the 2006–07 season, Moen played on the Ducks' third line with Frank J. Selke Trophy candidate Samuel Påhlsson and Rob Niedermayer, the only line that head coach Randy Carlyle did not change throughout the course of the season.
+Moen also scored his first multigoal game of his career in a game against the Edmonton Oilers, where he scored two goals.

-The Ducks qualified for the 2007 playoffs, and in the Western Conference Semi-finals, Moen scored the game-winning goal in overtime in Game 4 against the Vancouver Canucks to give Anaheim a 3–1 series lead.
-Moen then scored another game-winning goal in Game 1 of the 2007 Stanley Cup Final against the Ottawa Senators.
+The Ducks qualified for the 2007 playoffs, and in the Western Conference semifinals, Moen scored the game-winning goal in overtime in Game 4 against the Vancouver Canucks to give Anaheim a 3–1 series lead.
+Moen then scored another game-winning goal in Game 1 of the 2007 Stanley Cup Finals against the Ottawa Senators.
 He was also credited with the Cup-winning goal in Game 5 to win his first Stanley Cup.
-The goal was actually an own goal by the Senators' Chris Phillips.
-However, since Moen was the last Duck to touch the puck, he was credited with the goal.
+The goal was actually an own goal by Senators defenceman Chris Phillips.
+However, since Moen was the last Ducks player to touch the puck, he was credited with the goal.

 Moen was traded to the San Jose Sharks on March 4, 2009, along with Kent Huskins in exchange for Nick Bonino, Timo Pielmeier and a fourth-round draft pick in 2011.

 On July 10, 2009, Moen signed a three-year contract worth $1.5 million per season as a free agent with the Montreal Canadiens.
-He scored his first goal in the first game of the season with the Canadiens in his debut against the Toronto Maple Leafs in a 4–3 win.
-He later scored his second goal in the second game against the Buffalo Sabres.
+During the 2010–11 season, Moen skated in his 500th career NHL game on February 15, 2011 versus the Buffalo Sabres.

 On June 29, 2012, Moen signed a four-year, $7.2 million contract extension with the Canadiens, averaging $1.8 million a year.